mitchellwrosen/coop/README.md

 `coop-server` and `coop-client` allow you to pair-debug programs without having to share a screen and a keyboard.

+### Building

+    stack build

+### Installing

+    stack install

 ### Usage

 Start a `coop-server`:

     $ coop-server gdb a.out
-    Spawning 'gdb a.out'...
+    Spawning 'gdb a.out'
+    Subscribing to input on 'tcp://127.0.0.1:14448'
+    Publishing input and output on 'tcp://127.0.0.1:14449'
     Press enter when client(s) are ready.

 And any number of clients:

     $ coop-client
+    Publishing input on 'tcp://127.0.0.1:14448'
+    Subscribing to output on 'tcp://127.0.0.1:14449'

-Now, all of `gdb a.out`'s output on stdout and stderr will be forwarded to every client.
+Now, all of `gdb a.out`'s output on stdout and stderr will be sent to every client.
-Input from all clients will also be forwarded to each other, preceded by a 4-byte randomly generated identifier.
+Input from all clients will also be sent to each other, preceded by a 4-byte randomly generated identifier.
 Clients can connect and disconnect at any time.

 ### Sample session